Odinani: Afa divination

 The name of divination in Igbo derives from ígbá áfà or áhà meaning 'to name' coming from the diviner's skill in rooting out problems hence naming them.
-The dibia or ogba afa, 'interpreter of afa', is considered a master of esoteric knowledge and wisdom and igba afa is a way in which people can find out the cause of such things as misfortunes.
+The dibia or ogba afa, 'interpreter of áfà', is considered a master of esoteric knowledge and wisdom and igba afa is a way in which people can find out the cause of such things as misfortunes.
 The diviner interprets codes from àlà mmuọ the unseen by throwing divination seeds, cowries, and beads, or observing a divination board sometimes called osho which can be used in pronouncing curses on the evil.
 In this way the diviner is endowed with special sight. it is related the sciences of homeopathic medicine known as ọ́gwụ̀, a practitioner consciously picks to either of these abilities.

 Animals that are special in divination and sacrifice include a white he-goat, a white ram, a tortoise and male wall gecko.
 These animals are prized for their rarity, price and therefore the journey taken to obtain.
 Chameleons and rats are used for more stronger medicines and deadly poisons, and antidotes can include lambs, small chickens, eggs, and oils.
 Nzu is used in rites from birth to death and is used to mark sacred buildings and spaces.
 Agwu Nsi is the Igbo patron deity of health and divination and is related to insanity, confusion, and unusual human behaviour which is linked to possession of Agwu by the diviner.
 Agwu can be manifested by other alusi so that there could be images of a divination Ikenga or Ikenga Agwu for instance.